image-js/image-js-docs/docs/Basics/Working with Images.md

 - [Metadata](../Glossary.md#metadata 'internal link on metadata'): data about data.
 A basic example would be date and time when an image was taken

-The former ones matter most in features that involve two images, like [hypotenuse method](../Features/Comparison/Hypotenuse.md 'internal link on hypotenuse') or [subtraction method](../Features/Comparison/Subtraction.md 'internal link on subtraction method').
-It simply will not work if images are not compatible by bit depth, color model or size.

 ### Features

 Currently, there are several ways of processing an image: